asjoyner/defcon24/CompelledDecryption.md

 [Abstract](https://www.defcon.org/html/defcon-24/dc-24-speakers.html#Levison)

+# Summary
+The only thing safe from compelled decryption is your mind, and only if they can't specifically request a set of files and can prove that you have knowledge of how to decrypt them.
+Don't admit to knowing the key, that it's your laptop, and don't print out recovery keys or other physical artifacts that can be searched for and used to subvert your encryption.
+Vote, and support reforming the government, who is continously trying to undermine your privacy.

+# Notes

 Great slides (diploma from school of hard knocks, drinking from the firehose).

 Government corrupted by people who derive gratification from corrupting the law to impinge our freedoms.